leighshepperson/stubr/README.md

 ## About

-In Elixir, you should aim to write pure functions.
-However, sometimes you need to write functions that post to external API’s or functions that depend on the current time.
-Since these actions can lead to side effects, they can make it harder to unit test your system.
+Elixir is a functional language, so you should aim to write pure functions.
+However, sometimes you need to call external API’s or check the current time.
+Since these actions can have side effects, they make it harder to unit test your system.

 Stubr solves this problem by taking cues from [mocks and explicit contracts](http://blog.plataformatec.com.br/2015/10/mocks-and-explicit-contracts/).
 It provides a set of functions that help people create "mocks as nouns" and not "mocks as verbs":